-California Labor Code 1174 requires employers to save all employee payroll records for at least three years and to keep a record of the names and addresses of all current employees.
-And employers must allow the Division of Labor Standards Enforcement to access and inspect these records for free.
+Labor Code § 1174 requires California employers to preserve and keep all employee payroll records for at least three years and to keep a record of the names and addresses of all current employees.
+Employers also must allow the Division of Labor Standards Enforcement free access and inspection of these records.

 The full text of the statute reads as follows:

 1174.
 Every person employing labor in this state shall:

 (a) Furnish to the commission, at its request, reports or information that the commission requires to carry out this chapter.
 The reports and information shall be verified if required by the commission or any member thereof.

 (b) Allow any member of the commission or the employees of the Division of Labor Standards Enforcement free access to the place of business or employment of the person to secure any information or make any investigation that they are authorized by this chapter to ascertain or make.
 The commission may inspect or make excerpts, relating to the employment of employees, from the books, reports, contracts, payrolls, documents, or papers of the person.

 (c) Keep a record showing the names and addresses of all employees employed and the ages of all minors.